Weatherization contractors specialize in the installation and maintenance of household products designed for energy conservation.

 - Prevailing wage requirements

 - Insurance requirements

 CSLB Test Locations

 You will take the Contractor LAW exam on a computer at a state testing facility.

-Currently, the CSLB testing locations are in Berkeley, Fresno, Norwalk, Oxnard, Sacramento, San Bernardino, San Diego and San Jose.
+Currently, the CSLB testing locations are Berkeley, Fresno, Norwalk, Oxnard, Sacramento, San Bernardino, San Diego, and San Jose.